whatisthisbuffoonery/temp/vm_yeesh/README.md

 /etc/pam.d is modern config, pam.config is legacy
 	- pam.d has several config files, legacy has one. we use common-password

+Q: why count lines for cpu/virtual cpu count?
+A: because the other fields are for each core, which is different. so the /prod/cpuinfo file will have several of the same fields

+Q: did you learn shell syntax?
+A: kind of, I learnt grep, refreshed awk, learnt regular print,

+Q: no delay on vmstat?
+A: it helps for acuracy, but my display is left sitting half done for a few seconds. so I didnt do that

 ### SSH

-the vm has to be running when you prod it from host os, do `ssh dthoo@localhost -p 4242`
+the vm has to be running when you poke it from host os, do `ssh dthoo@localhost -p 4242`